wiperdog/wiperdog/INSTALL.md

 Please check you don't see kinda errors.

 You can finish startup test by pressing CTRL-C.
-### For Linux OS(Redhat/CentOS), registering Wiperdog as service
-bin/wiperdog file you modified above is used by WiperDog GUI, and also can be used as service run command file.
-After entering root account do as following

-    # cd bin
-    # chkconfig --add wiperdog
-    # chkconfig --level 345 wiperdog on

-### For Windows OS, registering Windows Service
-This is just for Windows OS user.
-If you choosed Windows OS to install WiperDog, You should register WiperDog server as Windows Service or you may not able to control WiperDog Server from XWiki GUI.
-You can register WiperDog Server as Windows Service after startup test successflly finished.
-1. Open command prompt, then set JAVA_HOME environment variable to where your jre installed.
-   Be careful, never quote the path.
-2. Go to the directory service\javaservice then invoke

-    service\javaservice> create_wiperdog_service DIRECTORY_WHERE_WIPERDOG_SERVER_PLACED
-Please replace DIRECTORY\_WHERE\_WIPERDOG\_SERVER\_PLACED to the directory path where the WiperDog server placed.
-Again, You need to using 32bit version of jre to successfully register Windows Service.

 Download and Install WiperDog XWiki app
 ---------------------------------